Plusnet Broadband Review (Updated June 2026)

 -

-Great Value On current live offers, Plusnet is still aggressively priced, with Full Fibre deals starting low and reward cards on selected packages.
+Great Value On current live offers, Plusnet is still aggressively priced, with headline Full Fibre pricing from £22.99 a month and reward cards on selected packages at the time of this update.

 -

-Solid Hardware The Hub Two is still a strong included router for the money, and Plusnet is currently highlighting it as Which? endorsed for a third straight year.
+Solid Hardware The Hub Two is still a strong included router for the money.
+It is simple, reliable and good enough for most homes, even though it is not a Wi-Fi 6 model.

 -